Jean Combasteil

 Jean Combasteil (born 28 July 1936) is a French politician and Information inspector.

-He is member of the French Communist Party and served as Mayor of Tulle from 25 March 1977 to 25 June 1995.
+He is a member of the French Communist Party and served as Mayor of Tulle from 25 March 1977 to 25 June 1995.
 He was a candidate for his own succession during the municipal elections of 1995 in Tulle.
 He was re-elected mayor of Tulle in 1983 during the municipal elections of 1989.
 He left his mandate in 2008.

 Biography

 Jean Combasteil was born in Rosiers-d'Égletons, France in 1936.
 He was elected general councilor of Corrèze in the Canton of Tulle-Urbain-Sud 3 years later.
 He was beaten by the right-wing candidate Raymond-Max Aubert.
 He also served as secretary of state for rural development since May of the same year in the juppe government.